spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/navigation-list/README.md

 # navigation-list (molecule)

-Create a list of link or test items.
+Creates a list of link or test items.